Edge (wrestler): TNT Champion (2023–2024)

-Rated FTR; Reunion with Christian Cage (2024–present)
+Rated FTR; Cage & Cope (2024–present)

-At Worlds End in December 2024, Copeland returned from injury and aligned himself with FTR (Cash Wheeler and Dax Harwood) against the Death Riders (Jon Moxley, Claudio Castagnoli, Pac, and Wheeler Yuta).
+At Worlds End on December 28, Copeland returned from injury and aligned himself with FTR (Cash Wheeler and Dax Harwood) against the Death Riders (Jon Moxley, Claudio Castagnoli, Pac, and Wheeler Yuta).
 The trio of Copeland and FTR would go by the name "Rated FTR".
-In January 2025, Copeland adopted the ring name Cope and feuded with the AEW World Champion Jon Moxley, facing him on March 9, 2025, at Revolution, where he faced him for the title (which became a three-way match after Christian Cage invoked a title shot contract during the match) and on the March 19 episode of Dynamite in a street fight, but failed to win both matches.
+In January 2025, Copeland adopted the shortened ring name Cope, a real-life nickname, and feuded with the AEW World Champion Jon Moxley, where he faced him at Revolution on March 9 for the title (which became a three-way match after Christian Cage invoked a title shot contract during the match) and on the March 19 episode of Dynamite in a street fight, but failed to win both matches.
 On April 6 at Dynasty, Rated FTR unsuccessfully challenged the Death Riders (Claudio Castagnoli, Pac, and Wheeler Yuta) for the AEW World Trios Championship.
 After the match, Cope was attacked by FTR, ending their alliance.

 On July 12 at All In, Cope returned after a three-month absence, saving Christian Cage from an attack by FTR and The Patriarchy.
-After returning, Cope quietly reverted to performing under his real name.
+After returning, Copeland quietly reverted to performing under his real name.
 On the August 13 episode of Dynamite, Cage came to the aid of Copeland from an attack by FTR, Nick Wayne, and Kip Sabian.
 Copeland then embraced Cage and a tag match was announced between the duo and Wayne (later replaced by Killswitch) and Sabian on August 24 at Forbidden Door, where Copeland and Cage were victorious.
-At All Out on September 20, the team were victorious against FTR.
-After the match, FTR attacked Copeland, Cage, and Copeland's wife Beth, while Copeland was handcuffed.
-On the following episode of Dynamite, Copeland explained to Cage that he would be leaving for a while to take care of his family and unsure if he would return; this was done to allow Copeland to go on hiatus to film season 3 of Percy Jackson and the Olympians.
+At All Out on September 20, the team defeated FTR.
+After the match, FTR attacked Copeland, Cage, and then Copeland's wife Beth Copeland, while he was handcuffed.
+On the following episode of Dynamite, Copeland explained to Cage that he would be leaving for a while to take care of his family and was unsure if he would return; this was done to allow Copeland to go on hiatus to film the third season of Percy Jackson and the Olympians.

+After a six-month absence, both Copeland and Cage returned at Revolution on March 15, 2026, where they attacked FTR (who had just retained their AEW World Tag Team Championship) and stared down The Young Bucks (Matt Jackson and Nick Jackson).
+OAfter returning, the duo of Cage and Copeland began to be referred to as "Cage & Cope".
+On April 12 at Dynasty, Cage and Cope unsuccessfully challenged FTR for the tag titles, but defeated them at Double or Nothing on May 24 in an "I Quit" match to win the tag titles, thus ending their feud.
+The duo would go on to successfully defend their titles at Forbidden Door on June 28 against The Dogs (David Finlay and Clark Connors), at Redemption on July 26 against the Death Riders (Claudio Castagnoli and Pac), and at All In on August 30 against The Young Bucks only to lose them to the Young Bucks in a three-way ladder match also involving FTR at All Out ending their reign at 125 days.